Sbozzolo/ivy-emoji/README.md

 )
 ```

-`ivy-emoji` produces the list of all the emojis by scanning ranges of
+`ivy-emoji` produces the list of all the emojis by scanning ranges of code
-codepoints.
-A codepoint is an object of the form `#x1f000` which corresponds to
+points.
+A code point is an object of the form `#x1f000` which corresponds to an
-an unicode symbol (U+1F000).
+unicode symbol (U+1F000).
 The unicode numbers corresponding to all the emojis
 can be found [here](https://unicode.org/emoji/charts/full-emoji-list.html).
 The
 variable `ivy-emoji-codepoint-ranges` takes a list of ranges that have to be
 scanned.
 In case some emoji are missing, make sure that their unicode number is